The Father (2020 film): Critical response

 Anthony Hopkins won his second Academy Award for Best Actor for his role as Anthony.

+Metacritic, which uses a weighted average, assigned the film a score of 88 out of 100, based on 51 critics, indicating "universal acclaim".
 According to PostTrak, 84% of audience members gave the film a positive score, with 54% saying they would definitely recommend it.

 Anthony Hopkins's performance received widespread critical acclaim, with some calling it the finest of his career.
 He won his second Academy Award for Best Actor at age 83, making him the oldest Best Actor winner.

 Writing for Variety, Owen Gleiberman said "The Father does something that few movies about mental deterioration in old age have brought off in quite this way, or this fully.
 It places us in the mind of someone losing his mind—and it does so by revealing that mind to be a place of seemingly rational and coherent experience."
 For The Guardian, Benjamin Lee wrote of Hopkins's performance: "It's astounding, heartbreaking work, watching him try to rationally explain to himself and those around him what he's experiencing.
 In some of the film's most quietly upsetting moments, his world has shifted yet again but he remains silent, knowing that any attempt to question what he's woken up to will only fall on deaf ears.
 Hopkins runs the full gamut of emotions from fury to outrage to longing for his mother like a little child and never once does it feel like a constructed character bit, despite our association with him as an actor with a storied career."

 Todd McCarthy of The Hollywood Reporter wrote: "The best film about the wages of aging since Amour eight years ago, The Father takes a bracingly insightful, subtle and nuanced look at encroaching dementia and the toll it takes on those in close proximity to the afflicted.
-Fronted by a stupendous performance from Anthony Hopkins as a proud Englishman in denial of his condition, this penetrating work marks an outstanding directorial debut by the play's French author Florian Zeller."
+Fronted by a stupendous performance from Anthony Hopkins as a proud Englishman [sic] in denial of his condition, this penetrating work marks an outstanding directorial debut by the play's French author Florian Zeller."

 Writing for Indiewire, David Ehrlich said: "Zeller adapts his award-winning play of the same name with steely vision and remarkable confidence, as the writer-director makes use of the camera like he's been standing behind one for his entire life. ...
 In Zeller's hands, what appears to be a conventional-seeming portrait of an unmoored old man as he rages against his daughter and caretaker slowly reveals itself to be the brilliant study of a mind at sea, and of the indescribable pain of watching someone drown."

 Writing for The New York Times, Jeannette Catsoulis said The Father is "stupendously effective and profoundly upsetting" and described it as a "majestic depiction of things falling away".
 The Guardians Anne Billson ranked Hopkins's performance in the film as the best of his career.

 It is, according to The Times, "one of the greatest cinematic experiences of the decade".